-Watch and listen to our animation, which gives a whistle-stop tour of where the NHS is now – how the new organisations work and fit together – and explains that our new system is as much a product of politics and circumstance as design.
+Watch and listen to our animation, which gives a whistle-stop tour of the NHS – how the organisations work and fit together – and explains that our system is as much a product of politics and circumstance as design.

 Updates as of April 2016

 This animation was created in June 2013.
 Since then, there have been some changes to the way the system works: